Refugee law: U.S. refugee law

 Various regions and countries have different variations of refugee law.
 They all stem from the 1951 Convention and the 1967 Protocol which relates to refugee status.
 The United States became a party to this protocol in 1968.

-Despite playing an active role in the drafting of the Convention on the Rights of the Child, the United States has yet to ratify the treaty, making it the only nation in the UN that is not party to it.
+Despite playing an active role in the drafting of the Convention on the Rights of the Child, the United States has yet to ratify the treaty, making it the only nation in the United Nations that is not party to it.

 Refugee status first emerged as a legal category in the United States in the 1940s, responding to an influx of Eastern Europeans fleeing Communism.
 In response to this influx, Congress established refugee migration as "distinct and separate from general immigration admissions" upon the recommendation from the House Committee on Postwar Immigration.
 The Committee argued that the right to seek asylum be made "an explicit part of United States immigration policy."

 Although the aftermath of World War II brought forth a refugee crisis, the large influx and resettlement of Indochinese refugees led to the passage of the Refugee Act of 1980.
 This law incorporated the International Convention's definitions of a refugee into U.S. law.
-In doing so, it codified into US law that a refugee was an individual with a "well-founded fear of being persecuted for reasons of race, religion, nationality, membership in a particular social group or political opinion."
+In doing so, it codified into U.S. law that a refugee was an individual with a "well-founded fear of being persecuted for reasons of race, religion, nationality, membership in a particular social group or political opinion."
 Furthermore, ratifying this Convention meant the elimination of previous "ideological and geographical discriminations" against refugee and asylum seekers.
-These discriminations were a result of previous US refugee law, which had served mainly as a tool for foreign policy agendas.
+These discriminations were a result of previous U.S. refugee law, which had served mainly as a tool for foreign policy agendas.
 The law also created the legal basis for the admission of refugees into the U.S. The Refugee Act of 1980 was the first time the United States created an objective decision-making process for asylum and refugee status.
 This included a joint system between Congress and the Presidency, in which both branches would collaborate to establish annual quotas and determine which national groups would receive prioritized consideration for refugee status.
-In doing so, the US shifted away from a relatively reactionary system, in which refugee laws were only passed in response to political changes in the international community, primarily the spread of Communism.
-Instead, under the Refugee Act of 1980, the US established a comprehensive framework for addressing refugee crises preemptively.
+In doing so, the U.S. shifted away from a relatively reactionary system, in which refugee laws were only passed in response to political changes in the international community, primarily the spread of Communism.
+Instead, under the Refugee Act of 1980, the U.S. established a comprehensive framework for addressing refugee crises preemptively.
 This framework was built on emerging ideals of "humanitarianism".
 An important aspect of this law is how an individual goes about applying for status.
 A person may meet the definition of refugee but may not be granted refugee status.
 If the individual is inside of the U.S. with a different status or no status, they are granted the status of asylee but not refugee.

-In order to be considered a refugee in the U.S., an individual must:
+In order to be considered a refugee in the United States, an individual must: